aws/amazon-ivs-react-native-player/docs/ivs-player-reference.md

 ### onVideoStatistics _(optional)_

 Callback that return changes in duration, bitrate, framesDropped, and framesDecoded.
-Duration returns null if no stream is loaded or the stream length is infinite or unknown. framesDropped and framesDecoded are only available on iOS.
+Duration returns null if no stream is loaded.
+It returns Infinity if stream length is infinite or unknown. framesDropped and framesDecoded are only available on iOS.

 type: `({ duration: number | null, bitrate: number, framesDropped: number, framesDecoded: number }) => void`